-Green Mountain Water and Sanitation District's (GMWSD) water conservation planning activities are covered under Denver Water's Water Efficiency Plan.
-While total residential water use has declined within GMWSD's service area over the past decade, it is difficult to quantitatively attribute water savings to an individual program.
-In order to demonstrate to the public that water conservation programs and measures are paying off, GMWSD plans to accumulate accurate data, analyze trends between demand and conservation measures, evaluate the effectiveness of individual conservation programs and share the results with the public.
+While the City's per-capita water use has declined over the past decade, it is difficult to quantitatively attribute water savings to an individual program.
+In order to demonstrate to the public that water conservation programs and measures are paying off, the City plans to accumulate accurate data, analyze trends between demand and conservation measures, evaluate the effectiveness of individual conservation programs and share the results with the public.